LTV, CAC, and payback for ecommerce

 Contribution LTV is the gross profit you expect from a customer relationship: average order value × purchases per year × years active × gross margin.
 Compare that to CAC to get LTV:CAC; payback is how many months of gross profit it takes to recover acquisition spend.

-Enter numbers once in My Store; the module below reads your saved profile from this browser.
+Enter numbers once in your saved profile; the module below reads your saved profile from this browser.

 If LTV:CAC is below roughly 2×, fix margin, retention, or acquisition efficiency before scaling.
-Pair this with Profit Diagnosis for a scored fix plan.
+Pair this guide with the Ecommerce Simulator to rehearse how payback changes when you tighten CAC or lift LTV.

 People also ask